mldv/yaavs/docs/yaavs_intro.md

 When the simulation starts, the arena is randomly positioned in the world, being the origin coordinates (the left, bottom corner) assigned a pair of values in the range 0–1000.

 #### Ground sensor
-It is a device that detects if the robot is completely over the target area or the home area.
+It is a device that detects if the robot is completely on a target area or the home area.
-The ground sensor return an integer, which corresponds to the target ID.
+The ground sensor return an integer >=0, which corresponds to the target ID, or -1 when the robot is not completely on a target/home area.

 #### Beacon sensor